EurekaEnjoyer/Eureka_Guides/Eureka_Aggro.md

 ## Magic Aggro

 This is most commonly associated with **sprites**, as it is their main form of aggro.
-Casting spells near this mob will draw aggro.
+Casting spells (using logos actions count!) near this mob will draw aggro.

 ### Examples:
 All sprites, EL48 Pure White Flame (Eureka Pyros), EL66 Arsenal Sprite (BA).